 There are several manners to determine assigned weights and Claeskens and Lid Hjort (2010) emphasize that using a selected model as the best one without taking into account the other candidates could lead to over-optimistic tests and biased inference.
 It is important to keep this in mind once coefficient estimation is necessary.
 However, the question of determining the best model still remains.
 Dormann et al. (2018) highlight three main paradigms to select weights for model averaging.
 As model averaging is intimately linked to the quantification in selection problems, it can be seen as a good starting point:

 The first relies on purely Bayesian theory and although intuitive it becomes computationally difficult due to exact calculation of the marginal likelihoods (Lambert, 2018).
-Bayes factor would be categorised here; As it is a topic of interest in this project, we define it in further detail: consider two models Maand Mbthat we wish to compare.
+Bayes factor would be categorized here; As it is a topic of interest in this project, we define it in further detail: consider two models Maand Mbthat we wish to compare.

 Then Bayes theorem states that: